stefan-wuensch/tmp/README.md

 - Two EC2 Instances for Drupal webserver nodes

 This sample template `online-learning-harvard-edu.json` provides the following **13** CloudWatch Alarm metrics.
-Each Alarm is created by being defined in the `Resources` section.
+Each Alarm is created by being defined in the `Resources` section of the template.

 - EC2 Admin Node `CPUUtilization` as `AdminCPUAlarm`
 - ELB `HealthyHostCount` (absolute minimum) as `ELBHealthyHostLessThanOne`